-I have been really inspired by all the Ombre projects that are so popular right now, and I thought it would be fun to use that idea to make a Fall Wreath to share with you today!
+I have been really inspired by all the Ombre projects that are so popular right now, and I thought it would be fun to use that idea to make this Fall Ombre Rosette Wreath to share with you today!

 Isn’t it cute?
 It’s really quick and easy too!